 What are the school’s obligations in addressing bullying?

-Each local or regional board of education must approve of a safe school climate plan and submit it to the State Department of Education for approval no later than January 1, 2012.
+Each local or regional board of education must approve of a safe school climate plan and submit it to the State Department of Education.

 The plan’s requirements can be broken down into three general components: